dynamoose/dynamoose/docs/api/Query.md

 ## query.all([delay[, max]])

-Unlike most other query functions that directly change the DynamoDB query request, this function is purely internal and unique to Dynamoose.
+If a query result is more than 1 MB (before filtering!), DynamoDB paginates the results so you would have to send multiple requests.
+Please see the [AWS DynamoDB documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.Pagination.html) for further informations.

 This function sends continuous query requests upon receiving the response so long as the `lastKey` property exists on the response.
 This can be useful if you wish to get all the items from the table and don't want to worry about checking the `lastKey` property and sending a new query request yourself.

 Two parameters can be specified on this setting: